bsasidharan15/IMDb-Sentiment-Analysis-with-LSTM/README.md

 All necessary dependencies are listed in `requirements.txt`.

 ## 📜 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache2.0 License.

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by Sasidharan B